 A 37 year veteran of the publishing industry, Ed Renehan has done it all – author, ghostwriter, editor, executive at such firms as Macmillan (seven years as Director of Computer Publishing Programs), and much more.

-Ed has published 20 books under his own name – and still more under the names of authors whom he’s hovered behind as a ghost – and seen them all sold to such prestigious houses as Oxford University Press, Doubleday, Simon & Schuster, Crown, and Basic.
+Ed has published 20 books under his own name – and still more under the names of authors whom he’s hovered behind as a ghost – and seen them published such prestigious houses as Oxford University Press, Doubleday, Crown, and Basic.

-Since 2010, Ed has served as founding managing director of a small digital-native publishing start-up, New Street Communications, which takes up about 25% of his time.
-The balance of his days he gives to professional ghosting, book-doctoring, and editing.
-Based near Newport, RI, Ed is regularly in Manhattan and Boston, and has locations in both cities where he can meet with clients.
-He as well is available via Skype and has traveled as far as California and Hamburg in order to get business done, when necessary.
+Since 2010, Ed has served as managing director of a very small Rhode Island based digital-native publishing start-up, New Street Communications, which takes up about 25% of his time.
+The balance of his days he gives to his own writing and to a bit of ghosting when the need arises.

-Ed is an avid sailor, a former board member of The Hudson River Sloop Clearwater and other environmental organizations, and a founding member – along with Stewart Brand and John Perry Barlow – of The Long Now Foundation.
+Ed is an avid sailor, a former board member of The Hudson River Sloop Clearwater and other sailing/environmental organizations, and a founding member – along with Stewart Brand and John Perry Barlow – of The Long Now Foundation.
 He is also a member of PEN American Center and The National Arts Club.